mrbean-bremen/pylibjpeg-libjpeg/README.md

 ## pylibjpeg-libjpeg

-A Python 3.8+ wrapper for Thomas Richter's [libjpeg](https://github.com/thorfdbg/libjpeg), with a focus on use as a plugin for [pylibjpeg](http://github.com/pydicom/pylibjpeg).
+A Python 3.10+ wrapper for Thomas Richter's [libjpeg](https://github.com/thorfdbg/libjpeg), with a focus on use as a plugin for [pylibjpeg](http://github.com/pydicom/pylibjpeg).

-Linux, MacOS and Windows are all supported.
+Linux, macOS and Windows are all supported.

 ### Installation
 #### Dependencies